How Champions League starlets Doyle, Palmer and Nmecha can give Man City derby edge | Goal.com

 Nmecha is a further year on in his development but suffered a setback last season when he missed nearly nine months through injury.

-Another stylish midfielder, Nmecha made his debut in January 2019 and came on in the 3-0 home win over Olympiacos, claiming an assist for Joao Cancelo’s third.
+Another stylish midfielder, Nmecha made his debut in January 2019 and came on in the 3-0 home win over Olympiacos, claiming an assist for Joao Cancelo’s goal.

-Germany and England have been fighting over the 20-year-old, who represented both at U-18 level, and he has made four appearances for England U-19s.

 His brother Lukas is also at City and is currently on loan at Anderlecht under City legend Vincent Kompany where he has six goals in 12 appearances.